yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Automatic Remote Services Creation And Hosting

-One of GigaSpaces grid component capabilities is depanlinkremote servicestengahlink./space-based-remoting.htmlbelakanglink, which can be hosted in the grid.
+One of GigaSpaces grid component capabilities is [remote services](./space-based-remoting.html), which can be hosted in the grid.
 The basic container automatically detects , creates, hosts and manages such services' life cycle.
-This is done by marking the remote service with the \ajepaaaSpaceRemotingService\ajepbbb attribute.
+This is done by marking the remote service with the \[SpaceRemotingService\] attribute.

 {% highlight java %}